-26 Financial risk management objectives and policies
+26 Figancial risk management objectives and policies

 The company's principal financial liabilities comprise loans and borrowings, trade and other payables.
-The main purpose of these financial liabilities is to finance the company's operations.
-The company's principal financial assets include trade and other receivables and cash and cash equivalents that derive directly from its operations.
+The main purpose of these financial liabilities is to finance the company's periodical principal financial assets include trade and other receivables and each and each equivalents that derive directly from its operations.